Tim Walz: Police reform and protest response

 On May 26, 2020, the day after the murder of George Floyd, Walz and Lieutenant Governor Peggy Flanagan demanded justice and called the video of Minneapolis police officer Derek Chauvin kneeling on George Floyd's neck "disturbing".
 Walz elaborated, "The lack of humanity in this disturbing video is sickening.
 We will get answers and seek justice".

 In response to riots in Minnesota, Walz partially activated the Minnesota National Guard on May 28, and fully activated it on May 30.
 President Trump reacted to Walz's actions by saying that he was "very happy" and that he did "fully agree with the way [Walz] handled it ... what [the Minnesota National Guard] did in Minneapolis was incredible".
 Trump called Walz an "excellent guy".
 Trump also publicly claimed credit for deploying the Minnesota National Guard; Walz's office said Trump had no impact on Walz's deployments of the Guard.

 Several Republicans criticized Walz's initial response to the widespread protests following Floyd's murder.
 He later responded to the murder by ordering the Minnesota legislature to reconvene for special sessions on legislation for police reform and accountability.
 After police reform failed to pass the first special session in June, a second special session was held in July.
 On July 21, the legislature passed police reform legislation.
 The compromise law includes a limited ban on police from using chokeholds.

-It bans "warrior training", which dehumanized people, and includes training for peace officers for dealing with people with autism or in a mental health crisis and deescalation training for situations that could turn volatile.
+It bans "warrior training", which dehumanized people, and includes training for peace officers for dealing with people with autism or in a mental health crisis and de-escalation training for situations that could turn volatile.
 It also created a special independent unit at the Bureau of Criminal Apprehension for investigations of fatal police encounters and a community relations advisory council to consult with the Police Officers Standards and Training Board on policy changes.
 Walz signed the legislation into law on July 23, 2020.

+COVID-19

+On March 25, 2020, Walz issued a two-week stay-at-home order and extended closures of all "non-essential" businesses.
+At the time, Department of Employment and Economic Development commissioner Steve Grove estimated 28% of Minnesotans would be jobless and 39% of them would not be eligible for paid leave.
+Outdoor activities such as fishing, boating, and hunting were banned until April 17.
+The easing of restrictions coincided with protests and pressure from President Trump.